Kevinpgalligan/ka/README.md

 * [Contributing](#contributing)

 ## Installation
+Requirements:

+* Qt 5 GUI framework (try: `apt install qt5-default`).
+* Python 3.6+.

-ka is currently distributed through the Python Package Index (insert link here).
-It requires Python 3.6+.
-To install, run: `pip3 install ka-cli`.
+To install, run: `pip3 install ka-cli`. ka is currently distributed through the [Python Package Index](https://pypi.org/project/ka-cli/1.0.0/).

-I would greatly appreciate it if a kind person could help me to package it for Linux package managers.
+I would appreciate it if a kind person could help me to package it for Linux package managers.

 ## Usage
 To execute a single expression, pass it as an argument to the CLI.
 You may wish to surround the expression in single quotes so that it's not messed up by your terminal.